Awe and Wonder in the Outdoors

 Most toddlers and children love spending time outdoors with nature.
 They have a natural affinity and curiosity, an awe and wonderment with the outside and its magical lands and creatures.
 This blog post will give you ideas for gardening with children.

 This website contains affiliate links.
-As an affiliate I may earn commission from qualifying purchases, this is at no cost to you.
-Thank you for helping support our little site.
+As an affiliate I may earn money from qualifying purchases.
+As an Amazon Influencer/ Associate, I earn from qualifying purchases, at no cost to you.
+Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

 Time stops while they follow the path of an industrious ant, the flight of a busy bee or the swirling of leaves in the breeze.
 Gardening gives children the rich benefits of outdoors (even if you can only do indoor gardening) with a sense of purpose and responsibility to look after something other than ourselves.